-Office Phone: 978 877-0104
+Office Phone: 978

+Email:

-Email: adama@bu.edu
+adama@bu.edu

-M. Adam Arakelian is in executive management as a senior director of engineering at Dell-EMC, in their ISG Engineering organization running DevOps for over 15K engineers.
-He has been with Boston University as a member of its part-time faculty for nearly 15 years.
-Arakelian has more than 20 years of industry experience and been part of the design and implementation of many types of information systems, including transaction-based inventory management systems, customer-relationship management systems, and decision support and expert systems.
+M. Adam Arakelian is in executive management as a senior director of engineering at Dell-EMC, in their ISG Engineering organization.
+He has been running major engineering organizations for 18+ years.
+He has been with Boston University as a member of its part-time faculty for nearly 18 years.
+Arakelian has more than 25 years of industry experience and been part of the design and implementation of many types of information systems, including transaction-based inventory management systems, customer-relationship management systems, and decision support and expert systems.
 He has also driven engineering teams in delivering billion dollar product releases, owned and sold his own intellectual property to major organizations, and led large teams to success.